d33tah/d33tah/README.md

 ### Hi there 👋

+I like writing HTML scrapers, tinkering with [information security](https://github.com/d33tah/aflize), data science, [low-level](https://github.com/d33tah/a-look-at-ext4/blob/master/main.ipynb) and embedded programming, as well as experimenting with various DevOps platforms.
+Sometimes I write tools for myself that also turn out to be useful for others, such as my projects for learning Chinese.
+I also started a local [hackerspace](https://lodz.hackerspace.pl/).

 <!--
 **d33tah/d33tah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.